Today, my vagina and I went to London.

 I was referred by my God-sent pain specialist to another specialist at UCL.
 I had a very positive experience with this doctor, who treated me as a whole person, not just a walking vulva.
 We talked about causes, symptoms, emotional issues, mental health, sex and relationships… Then I got my pants off for him.
 It was basically like a really, really good date.

-However, I am serious when I say that it was a really good consultation, as consultations go.
+Seriously though; it was a really good consultation, as consultations go.
 Accustomed as I am to a stolen five- or ten-minute appointment with my GP and pain specialist, the hour I was given to discuss my chronic pain and how it affects me as a woman felt downright leisurely – like a luxurious bath rather than a functional shower which leaves you smelling nice but still feeling a bit grubby and stressed.
 While we’re on the subject, I also want to mention that the examination was extremely sensitively handled (unlike the traumatic one I had a couple of years ago at a hospital which SHALL REMAIN NAMELESS, where their invasive cotton buds left me with tears streaming down my face, and still they persisted to prod and poke).
 The doctor and accompanying nurse were both consummate professionals, making me feel comfortable and not in the least bit freakish.
 Crucially, the doctor did not push my limits any further than he needed to in order to establish the tenderness of my pelvic floor muscles, as he made a point of telling me he didn’t want to cause any more pain than was absolutely necessary.
 Which, to a chronic pain sufferer, is always one of the nicest things you could wish to hear from anyone, anytime, anywhere.
 But especially when your knees are spread and your knickers are halfway across the room.

 The upshot of this consultation is twofold: I am being booked in for a lidocaine infusion, just on the off-chance it might provide some relief.
 However, the doctor was ardent to impress upon me that this is a short-term solution if it is any solution at all, but he wanted to make sure I knew they were leaving no stone unturned.
 I MEEEAAAAANNNN…